Deed of surrender: any commercial property lease

 The document includes options for release provisions: conditions that must be met for the lease to be surrendered.

 The document is suitable for any commercial property lease: offices, shops, industrial properties and land.
-It is not suitable for residential property.
+It is not suitable for residential property (see this one).

 - Details of lease to be surrendered